top of page

 Born and raised in Palm Beach County, Steven began studying piano at age 6 and was active in chorus, band and orchestra programs growing up.
 He performed with Robert Shaw and the Atlanta Symphony Orchestra Chorus on numerous occasions while earning a Bachelors in Music Education in Choral Music degree from Florida State University.
 He has sung with the Master Chorale of South Florida, and has sung professionally for Palm Beach Opera and various local churches.
 He and his wife, fellow Espressivo singer Karen, have two sons and live in Wellington.
 He enjoys reading, bonsai and playing golf.

-Scott Houchins - Tenor
+Michael Haves - Tenor

 Dawn Hutchins - Alto